Adaptable People Have These 3 Types of Flexibility

 That’s because inflexible leaders limit the adaptability of others.
 New initiatives may be halted or stifled.
 Resistance to change may undermine critical projects or system-wide implementation.
 Employee enthusiasm, cooperation, morale, and creativity are jeopardized, making it all the more difficult to run the business or organization.

-Calarco says adaptable people show 3 kinds of adaptability:
+Calarco says that adaptable people show 3 kinds of flexibility:

 1. Cognitive flexibility — the ability to use different thinking strategies and mental frameworks.